Instrumental and vocal lessons are provided by peripatetic teachers from Essex Music Services. For more information, please contact the school office.

 Autumn 1 – Introduction to Music

-Through the integrated activities of performing, composing and listening, pupils will begin development of their own feeling for and awareness of the elements of music.
-Pupils will enjoy singing in a large group in a variety of different styles and practise working with different people in their classes.
-Pupils will also start to understand how to read notated music and will be able to read basic musical scores by the end of the unit.
+Through the integrated activities of performing, composing and listening, students will begin development of their own feeling for and awareness of the elements of music.
+Students will enjoy singing in a large group in a variety of different styles and practise working with different people in their classes.
+Students will also start to understand how to read notated music and will be able to read basic musical scores by the end of the unit.

 Autumn 2 – The Keyboard

 This practical task is based on the song pupils learn in the previous unit.
-Pupils will learn how to make changes to the musical elements of a song to create their own unique arrangement of the folk song.
-This is an exciting task which allows pupils to put their own stamp on a performance.
+Students will learn how to make changes to the musical elements of a song to create their own unique arrangement of the folk song.
+This is an exciting task which allows students to put their own stamp on a performance.
 These performances will be recorded to be shared with parents and carers.

 Autumn 1 – Impressionism